-- All details as outlined in the TRF Grant Management Manual and the District Policies and Procedures Supplement - For each program year that a Club is applying for a District Grant, clubs will be required to attend a designated District Grant Club Qualification Seminar or a Grant Management Seminar - o Be current on all Rotary International and District dues - Be current on all Grant reporting requirements - Other requirements that the district deems necessary and that are reasonable, achievable, and fair to all clubs.
+- All details as outlined in the TRF Grant Management Manual and the District Policies and Procedures Supplement - For each program year that a Club is applying for a District Grant, clubs will be required to attend a designated District Grant Club Qualification Seminar or a Grant Management Seminar - Be current on all Rotary International and District dues at the time of qualification. - Be current on all Grant reporting requirements. - Other requirements that the district deems necessary and that are reasonable, achievable, and fair to all clubs.